LimitlessSoft/LSMinimalApiTemplate/README.md

-Template project used to build `LSMinimalApi` nuget template package
+Template project used to build `LSMinimalApiTemplate` nuget template package

 Before merging to master branch, make sure `LSMinimalApiTemplate.csproj`'s `PackageVersion` is updated.
 Once new changes are merged in master branch, new version of nuget package will be published to nuget.